 - Connect with family and friends.
 Having better social support can help lower cortisol levels.
-Some research even shows that people with a strong spiritual faith have healthier cortisol levels — because they usually have more community support.
+Some research even shows that people with strong spiritual faith have healthier cortisol levels — because they usually have more community support.

 - Get enough sleep and take a nap.
 Aim for at least 7 hours of sleep every night.
 A short nap can help reverse the effects of sleep loss on cortisol levels.

 - Exercise reduces stress.
-Aim for at least 75 vigorous minutes of activity or 150 minutes moderate aerobic activity each week.
+Aim for at least 75 vigorous minutes of activity or 150 minutes of moderate aerobic activity each week.
 Including some strength training is important too.